-An Office Use code is included in Section D to monitor the source of the data recorded in Section D. This code is to be completed by the enumerator only if Section D was reported (7793= 1) or if Section D was observed by the enumerator (7793= 2).
+Item Code 7793 is included in Section D to monitor the source of the data recorded in Section D.

+This code is to be completed by the enumerator only if Section D was reported (7793= 1) or if Section D was observed by the enumerator (7793= 2).
 Please include notes in CAPI, regarding your observations, when necessary.